BackyardOGT/MLP-CW2/README.md

         If masking here move masking q values?
 But then where to mask deterministic actions

 * ? - Cmd line evaluation # wins, reward etc, return info of winner when done
-* ? - Try person and rand vs the heuristic agent, also testing env for any bugs
 * ? - View init RL vs rand and heuristic agents

 * ? - Maybe add square highlighting before move to show